 Please ensure that your child knows the arrangements for picking him/her up from school at 3.00 p.m., particularly when for any reasons the usual arrangements are altered.
 A brief note in your child's homework diary to the teacher concerned or telephone call or email to the office will help to avoid confusion or even distress at the end of the afternoon.
 If your child is absent from school, please let us know the reason by telephone on the first morning of absence before 8.45am and each subsequent day, any unexplained absence will be recorded as unauthorised.
 Parents are asked to adhere to the school and County policy by not withdrawing their children from school for holidays during term time.
 Please see our Attendance Policy on the school website.
-The fine for taking your child on holiday (5 consecutive days or more) during school term time is £60 per child per parent.
+The fine for taking your child on holiday (5 consecutive days or more) during school term time is £60 per child per parent, if paid within 21 days, it then doubles in umpaid.
 We do not authorise any holiday in term time unless there is an exceptional circumstance.